 Cook together: Preparing food is an excellent way to be fully in the moment while spending time with kids.
 Minimize distractions and focus on carefully following your recipe.
 Don’t know what to make?
 Check out our favourite no-cook summer recipes and camping menu items!

 Taste test game: Make a game out of mindful eating.
-Blindfold your kids as they try to guess what you’re serving based on feel, smell, texture, and finally taste.
-This is also a fun way to introduce your kids to new foods, but be nice and keep the menu limited to foods you’re confident they’ll enjoy!
+Blindfold your kids as they try to guess what you’re serving based on feel, smell, texture, and finally, taste.
+This mindful eating guessing game is also a fun way to introduce your kids to new foods.
+Be nice and keep the menu limited to foods you’re confident they’ll enjoy!

-It’s cliché, but don’t forget that mindfulness is about practice and not perfection.
+It’s cliché, but don’t forget that mindfulness is about practice, not perfection.
 One mindfulness exercise won’t cure your child of anxiety, temper tantrums or a desire to play video games all night.
-However, like yoga or meditation, you and your child should start to notice positive changes over time as you equip yourselves with tools that keep you calm and ready to handle the chaos of life.
-So keep at it and seek out advice and community support along the way.
+However, like yoga or meditation, you and your kid may notice positive changes over time or simply feel more connected while enjoying the moment.
+As you equip yourselves with tools to handle life’s stressors, including professional advice and community support, you can return to mindfulness as a simple way to foster gratitude, calm and connection.